 Making a Playground Inclusive: First Steps

-This is because accessible and inclusive playgrounds are about more than equipment.
+Accessible and inclusive playgrounds are about more than equipment.
 It starts with design.
-An inclusive playground addresses the needs of all people, including those with intellectual disabilities, hearing impairments and other disabilities.
-It accommodates people of all abilities and challenges them at their own development level.
+Inclusive play designs address the needs of all people, including those with intellectual disabilities, hearing impairments and other disabilities.
+These designs accommodate people of all abilities and challenge them at their own development level.
 An inclusive playground doesn’t leave anyone on the sidelines.

 Who will be using the playground?
 What play needs are not currently being met in your community?
 Evaluate each area of your current playground for inclusion and accessibility.
 Which children cannot use the playground or surrounding playgrounds as they are currently designed?
 If current playgrounds are too noisy, for example, you may want to set up a quiet space for children who become overwhelmed with too much sensory input.